dusk-network/docs-public/src/content/docs/operator/node-installation/build-from-source.md

 :::note[Join a cluster]
 It is possible to connect to other clusters by defining a set of bootstrapping nodes to which to connect to on initialization, by defining them in the [`rusk/default.config.toml`](https://github.com/dusk-network/rusk/blob/master/rusk/default.config.toml#L13), or by passing the `--bootstrap` argument in the node launch command.
 :::

-## Troubleshooting Tips

-* **Installation Issues**: Ensure your operating system is up-to-date, you have adequate permissions and all the necessary prerequisite software is installed.
-* **Network Errors**: Check your internet connection and verify UDP ports are open if connecting to an external network.